 However, in parallel, by joying through Kintsugi two times separating from each other, it becomes possible to produce new times and beauty values not being exposed to a nominal scale of functions.

 Seitaro Yamazaki first created the picture by pouring into a form the mixture of wax, pigment and epoxy resin and then dried it at the point when a satisfactory texture was obtained.
 Because wax and plastic cannot be chemically bound through such a method and their toughness and malleability differ, unexpectedly shaped cracks will be generated on the picture as being dried.
 Further, after fracturing the picture as it was by throwing it at the floor, he filled kokuso lacquer in the fractures surface and dropped golden powder on it – so-called Kintsugi -, which is how this work has been produced.
 A big Kintsugi displayed in the upper right corner of the picture is a part filled with fragments lost when the picture was fractured.

-Icon Made of Sand ＃01 “Nike AIR JORDAN 1”
+Fossils from the future ＃01 “Nike AIR JORDAN 1”

 “Sheet Music for Blank Space” #01 STEVE REICH / COUNTERPOINT

 FOR “THE” MUSICIAN, FOR “THE” SONG